ouassim-behlil/InvoiceDataExtractor/README.md

   - It sends the image and a detailed prompt describing the required JSON structure.
   - The model returns a JSON string with all relevant invoice fields (invoice number, date, supplier/client info, items, totals, etc.).
   - The processor extracts and parses this JSON from the model's response.

+#### _Processor Class Details_
+- **Initialization:** Requires a valid API key to create a Gemini client.
+- **Prompt:** The prompt instructs the model to return a strict JSON structure, using `null` for missing values.
+- **Image Upload:** The image is uploaded to the Gemini API, and the model is invoked with the image and prompt.
+- **JSON Extraction:** The response is parsed to extract the JSON block, which is then loaded as a Python dictionary (or returned as a string if parsing fails).

 ### 3. Display of Extracted Data
 - The extracted invoice data is shown as non-editable fields in the Streamlit app, grouped for clarity: